oleganza/bitcoin-papers/AuditableBitcoinWallets.md

 #### Sorting Outputs

-Let `SortingKey = HMAC-SHA256(data: "Determinstic Sorting Key", key: MasterSeed)` which can be stored separately from a Master Seed, potentially in a less secure location on a device.
+Let `SortingKey = HMAC-SHA256(data: "Deterministic Sorting Key", key: MasterSeed)` which can be stored separately from a Master Seed, potentially in a less secure location on a device.

 Use `HMAC-SHA256(key: SortingKey, data: SerializedOutput)` as a sorting descriptor (in ascending order).

 #### Sorting Inputs

-Let `SortingKey = HMAC-SHA256(data: "Determinstic Sorting Key", key: MasterSeed)` which can be stored separately from a Master Seed, potentially in a less secure location on a device.
+Let `SortingKey = HMAC-SHA256(data: "Deterministic Sorting Key", key: MasterSeed)` which can be stored separately from a Master Seed, potentially in a less secure location on a device.

 Use `HMAC-SHA256(key: SortingKey, data: SerializedInput)` as a sorting descriptor (in ascending order).
 Inputs may be signed, half-signed or completely unsigned, but that must be deterministic.